catlzy/shikaku-solver/README.md

 The program uses backtracking with forward checking.
 To run the program, download the puzzle folder and the two python files.
 In terminal, run `python ShikakuSolver.py`.

 ## Results
-The solver is able to solve 376 out of the 410 puzzles under 100 seconds.
+The solver is able to solve 376 out of the 410 puzzles in 100 seconds.